NiklasEi/bevy_game_template/README.md

        2. Select the `File > Export As` menu item.
        3. Change the file extension to `.ico` (or click `Select File Type (By Extension)` and select `Microsoft Windows Icon`)
        4. Save as `build/windows/icon.ico`
+ 3. Replace `build/android/res/mipmap-mdpi/icon.png` with `macos/AppIcon.iconset/icon_256x256.png`, but rename it to `icon.png`

 ### Deploy web build to GitHub pages
  1. Trigger the `deploy-github-page` workflow